LunarLumos/LunarLumos/README.md

 **🌍 GitHub Contributions:** Crafting innovative tools and exploring tech frontiers!

 **👋 Personal Journey:**
 My tech journey began with a fascination for how systems work and a desire to enhance security.
-Over the years, I’ve honed my skills in Perl and JavaScript, while delving deep into network security and AI.
+Over the years, I’ve honed my skills in Perl and Python, while delving deep into network security and AI.
 I love sharing my knowledge through projects and collaborations.

 ---